mayraberrones94/CCI_technical/GS_Mac_version.md

 # 1. Getting started - Installing Python (Mac OS)

-For Mac users, there are different ways to install Python: by going to the official Python page and installing it directly from the page or using the Homebrew package.
+For Mac users, there are different ways to install Python: by going to the official Python page and installing it directly from the page or using the Anaconda package (which we will show in another post).

+**Important** The Homebrew package manager is another popular method for installing Python on macOS.
+However, the Python distribution offered by Homebrew isn’t controlled by the Python Software Foundation and could change at any time.
+The most reliable method on macOS is to use the official installer, especially if you plan on programming Python GUI with Tkinter (Homebrew doesn’t include the Tcl/Tk dependency required by the Tkinter module).

 **Note:** Mac OS no longer has a pre-installed version of Python in their systems (Starting from macOS Catalina).